-A. Health care providers/Medical laboratories/Health care facilities/Day care facilities/Educational institutions/Correctional facilities
+- A. Health care providers/Medical laboratories/Health care facilities/Child care facilities/Educational institutions/Correctional facilities/Health Officers

-- 1. Disease (whether a case, suspected case, carrier, or death);
+- 1. Disease (recognition, strong suspicion, death or positive diagnostic laboratory findings); ;

 - 2. Date of first onset of symptoms;

 - 3. Patient:

 - a.
 Name

 - b.
 Birth date

 - c.
-Birth date
+Race

 - d.
-Race
+Ethnicity

 - e.
-Ethnicity
+Sex

 - f.
-Sex
+Occupation (if known)

 - g.
-Occupation (if known)
+Residence address

 - h.
-Residence address
+Phone number

 - i.
-Phone number
+Place of work, school or child care

 - j.
-Place of work, school or child care
+Parent or guardian name and address

 - k.
-Parent or guardian name and address

-- 1. Parent/Guardian telephone number.
+Parent/Guardian telephone number

 - 4. Date of report;

 - 5. Heath care provider name, address, and phone number;

 - 6. Name of hospital or other healthcare facility (if any);

 - 7. Name of person reporting (if not health care provider);

 - 8. All diagnostic laboratory findings and dates of test relevant to the notifiable condition regardless of clinical significance;

 - 9. Name and locating information of contacts;

 - 10. Other information pertinent to the case, as requested by the Department.

 - 11. If animal species- specify.

+- 12. When the report is about a non-compliant person or a public health threat, pertinent details of how they are not complying with medical care, public health recommendations, and /or what condition or behavior is putting others at significant risk of exposure to a notifiable disease or condition.